This Southern sweet potato pie is a great harvest fall dessert. It’s a slab pie, so it’s big enough to serve a crowd and great for fall spice lovers.

 - Prepared whipped topping on the day of serving.

-- To make whipped topping, beat heavy cream until stiff peaks form, add in marshmallow crème and vanilla, mix well.
+- To make whipped topping, beat heavy cream until stiff peaks form, add in marshmallow fluff and vanilla extract, mix well.

 - Add to the top of the pie.
 Enjoy!